dalibo/emaj/docs/en/webUsage.rst

 Tables groups lists
 -------------------

-By selecting a database, the user reaches a page that lists all tables groups created in this database.
+By selecting a database, the user reaches a page that lists all table groups created in this database.

 .. figure:: images/emajweb_groups.png
    :align: center